microsoft/PSRule.Rules.Kubernetes/README.md

 ## Changes and versioning

 Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
 For a list of module changes please see the [change log](CHANGELOG.md).

 > Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.
-Pre-release versions should be considered experimental.
-Modules and change log details for pre-releases will be removed as standard releases are made available.
+> Pre-release versions should be considered experimental.
+> Modules and change log details for pre-releases will be removed as standard releases are made available.

+## Contributing

+This project welcomes contributions and suggestions.
+If you are ready to contribute, please visit the [contribution guide](CONTRIBUTING.md).

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Maintainers